Boston Police Scanner Encrypted: America's First Police Force Goes Dark

 What Happened to Mansfield?

-The Mansfield reversal demonstrates a practical problem with encryption: interoperability.
+The Mansfield reversal points to a practical problem with encryption: interoperability.
 When one department encrypts and neighbors don't, mutual aid becomes complicated.
 Officers responding across town lines can't monitor each other's channels.

 Boston's size may insulate it from these concerns, but smaller Massachusetts departments watching the Mansfield example have reason to hesitate.